Skip to content

 9. Jeanette Lee

-Jeanette Lee, born and brought up in Brooklyn, New York, is a retired American proficient pool player who was also called the Black Widow by her friends.
+Jeanette Lee, born and brought up in Brooklyn, New York, is a retired American proficient pool player who started playing pool in 1989.

 It’s because even after being a person with a sweet attitude, if possible, she could “eat people alive” who were against her at the pool table.